Prof Graham Kirby

 Teaching

-For current students: here are some project proposals for Senior Honours/MSci 2023-24.
+For current students: here are some project proposals for Honours and MSc projects in 2025-26.

 Research areas

-I'm involved in the ESRC-funded Digitising Scotland project, which aims to construct a linked genealogy of Scottish historical records, with Chris DibbenLee Williamson and Zhiqiang Feng at Edinburgh, and Alan Dearle and Özgür Akgün in Computer Science at St Andrews.
-This work also includes Eilidh Garrett and Alice Reid at Cambridge, and Peter Christen at ANU.
+I was involved in the ESRC-funded Digitising Scotland project, which aimed to construct a linked genealogy of Scottish historical records, with Chris DibbenLee Williamson and Zhiqiang Feng at Edinburgh, and Alan Dearle and Özgür Akgün in Computer Science at St Andrews.
+This work also included Eilidh Garrett and Alice Reid at Cambridge, and Peter Christen at ANU.

-I previously led a work package on linkage methodology within the ESRC-funded Administrative Data Research Centre - Scotland, with Alan DearleÖzgür AkgünPeter Christen and Alasdair Gray at Heriot-Watt.
+I previously led a work package on linkage methodology within the ESRC-funded Administrative Data Research Centre - Scotland, with Alan DearleÖzgür AkgünPeter Christen and Alasdair Gray.

 I'm also interested in distributed systems and programming languages in general.